 “The lights dimmed, the room became quiet, and we began practicing on one another.
 I eagerly climbed onto the table and relaxed as a middle-aged woman sat behind my head while our other partner, a young man, took his place alongside the table to practice on my torso.

 “I closed my eyes as the woman placed her hands, and prepared to settle into a restful Reiki slumber.
-But I lost my composure when the man’s hands landed on me what felt like borderline territory.
+But I lost my composure when the man’s hands landed on me in what felt like borderline territory.

 “I was shocked, but didn’t say anything.
 I didn’t want to make a scene or disturb the others receiving treatment around me.
 It didn’t occur to me in the moment that I could simply take his hands and move them to a more comfortable placement.